Financial advising is a big business.

 Also, you may be wondering about the long-term outlook for the job and its salary.

-In this article, we hope to shine some light on the details of becoming a financial planner.
+In this article, we hope to shine some light on the details of becoming a wealth manager.

 The vast majority of wealth managers are going to have, at the very least, a bachelor's degree.